Priority Points System

 SfN's priority points system is designed to give long-term exhibitors and advertisers the opportunity for prime exhibition space.

-1 point per $1,000 of advertising in the Exhibit Guide, all year round and annual meeting opportunities, and registration list sales with a maximum of 5 points per year.
+1 point per $1,000 of advertising in the Exhibit Guide, JNeurosci, eNeuro, Neuroscience Nexus, and Attendee List Rental, with a maximum of 5 points per publication, per year

 1 point per $5,000 of corporate support, with a maximum of 5 points per year